SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 ```

 The `Get(key)` method in the transaction does two things:
-1. Invokes the `get` method of the `db` abstraction to get the `valueStruct`
+1. Invokes the `get` method of the `db` abstraction to get an instance of `ValueStruct`
 2. If the key exists, it returns an `Item`. `ValueStruct` may or may not contain the value, so `Item` abstraction ensures that the value is fetched from the value-log if needed.

 Let's look at the method `yieldItemValue` in the `Item`.
-The idea is to decode the value pointer (get the object of `valuePointer` back from the byte array) and perform a random read
+The idea is to decode the value pointer (get the instance of `valuePointer` back from the byte array) and perform a random read
 operation in the value-log.

 ```golang